JohanVanslembrouck/corolib/README.md

 The last line is needed if you want to run the TAO IDL compiler (tao_idl in C:\local\ACE_wrappers\bin) from the command line.
 If the last line is not present, running tao_idl will fail with the message that CL.exe is not found.

-After installing TAO, set the TAO_INSTALLED flag to TRUE in the top-level CMakelists.txt file.
+After installing TAO, set the TAO_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the TAO eaamples in examples/tao.

 #### libevent